PRBonn/puma/README.md

 system(in a read-only fashion).

-So far we've only tested our approach on the [KITTI Odometry benchmark][kitti] dataset and on the [Mai city dataset][mai-city].
-Both datasets are using a 64-beam velodyne like LiDAR.
+So far we've only tested our approach on the [KITTI Odometry benchmark][kitti] dataset and the [Mai city dataset][mai-city].
+Both datasets are using a 64-beam Velodyne like LiDAR.

 ### 2) Converting from `.bin` to `.ply`